The Difference Between Simplified and Traditional Chinese

 We provided an example of this above when talking about the reduction of variant characters with the same pronunciation to a single character.
 This was also the case with variant characters that had identical meanings (such as ‘sofa’ and ‘settee’ in English).

 The combined result of reducing the strokes in such a large swathe of characters with these other forms of simplification was a notable reduction in the number of words that language learners needed to master.
-As at June 2013, the Table of General Standard Chinese Characters consisted of 8,105 simplified and unchanged characters.
+As of June 2013, the Table of General Standard Chinese Characters consisted of 8,105 simplified and unchanged characters.

 A Word on Chinese Dialects and Characters